ob1lan/FindingsManager/README.md

 - dropdowns : use svg icons or colored circles (cf bootstrap examples)
 - SAML auth support
 - User profile:
-  - add the user's created projects 5 by 5 (pagination sliding effect)
+  - add tags for team membership (e.g. ospreys, security, champions, etc.)
   - add new fields (location, prefered language) + handle their TZ
   - Notification preferences (checkboxes)
 - set the max size for inputs (project name, finding name, etc.)
 - set the max size for uploads (CSV and pictures)
 - implement protections for NoSQL injections (cf security findings)
 - make CSV import more robust (check for required fields, replace with System values, etc.)
-- Project: add the ability to mention team members
+- Project: add the ability to include team members
 - Export feature: refactor to use a modal with ability to chose filters (project, status, etc.)
-- error in modal in case something goes wrong during password change (using Flash)
+- error in modal in case something goes wrong during password change (using Flash), or use Sweetalert
 - variables CSS for color themes (consistent)
 - Investigate the use of an AI product to read a PDF report and create findings automatically